 – Provide plenty of opportunities for tweens and teens to interact with peers offline.

-- If your teen is posting selfies online, be sure she’s practicing selfie safety.
+– If your teen is posting selfies online, be sure they are practicing selfie safety.

 – Teach the difference between superficial “selfie-esteem” and genuine self-esteem.
 Cultivate the latter.

-- Make sure your child knows what to do if she falls victim to cyberbullying.
+– Make sure your child knows what to do if they fall victim to cyberbullying.